rajrishikashyap/smartmed-classifier/README.md

 ## Why I Built This

 I wanted to understand whether a simple CNN could reliably classify medical images with minimal preprocessing.
-BreastMNIST was a good test — small images (28x28), binary classification, real clinical stakes.
+BreastMNIST was a good test, small images (28x28), binary classification, real clinical stakes.

 **What surprised me:** The model hit ~89% accuracy quickly, but accuracy turned out to be misleading.
 Class imbalance caused the model to predict "benign" too confidently.
-I had to tune the decision threshold and switch focus to F1-score and confusion matrix analysis — a more honest measure of performance for imbalanced medical data.
+I had to tune the decision threshold and switch focus to F1-score and confusion matrix analysis, a more honest measure of performance for imbalanced medical data.

 ---